xSerpentineX/BubbleBoiBot/README.md

-# BubbleBoiBot v1.73
+# BubbleBoiBot v1.8
 This bot is a complete remake of alekxeyuk's original Python bot that adds countless new features along with fixing other features to make them more user friendly.
 You can view any disclaimers at the bottom of this text.

 # Features:
 - 100% Free and Opensource at GitHub.
 + You can run eighteen bots per computer.
-- You can customize settings easily within the `settings.json` file.
+- You can customize settings easily within the GUI.
 + Automatic drawing of custom images with two algorithms; cluster (fast, low quality) or yliluoma (slow, high quality).
 - Automatic reconnection when kicked so you can leave the bot running without constantly monitoring it.
 + .bat support so you can run all eighteen bots from a single click without taking up the entire screen.